Critical section: Implementation of critical sections

-Critical section is a piece of a program that requires mutual exclusion of access.
+A critical section is a piece of a program that requires mutual exclusion of access.

-As shown in the figure, in the case of mutual exclusion (mutex), one thread blocks a critical section by using locking techniques when it needs to access the shared resource, and other threads have to wait to get their turn to enter into the section.
+As shown in the figure, in the case of mutual exclusion (mutex), one thread blocks a critical section by using locking techniques when it needs to access the shared resource, and other threads must wait their turn to enter the section.
 This prevents conflicts when two or more threads share the same memory space and want to access a common resource.

 The simplest method to prevent any change of processor control inside the critical section is implementing a semaphore.
 In uniprocessor systems, this can be done by disabling interrupts on entry into the critical section, avoiding system calls that can cause a context switch while inside the section, and restoring interrupts to their previous state on exit.
-Any thread of execution entering any critical section anywhere in the system will, with this implementation, prevent any other thread, including an interrupt, from being granted processing time on the CPU—and therefore from entering any other critical section or, indeed, any code whatsoever—until the original thread leaves its critical section.
+With this implementation, any execution thread entering any critical section in the system will prevent any other thread, including an interrupt, from being granted processing time on the CPU until the original thread leaves its critical section.

-This brute-force approach can be improved upon by using semaphores.
+This brute-force approach can be improved by using semaphores.
 To enter a critical section, a thread must obtain a semaphore, which it releases on leaving the section.
 Other threads are prevented from entering the critical section at the same time as the original thread, but are free to gain control of the CPU and execute other code, including other critical sections that are protected by different semaphores.
 Semaphore locking also has a time limit to prevent a deadlock condition in which a lock is acquired by a single process for an infinite time, stalling the other processes that need to use the shared resource protected by the critical section.